rareconnect/node_acl/Readme.md

 <a name="backend" />
 ### backend( db, [prefix] )

 Creates a backend instance.
-All backends except Memory require driver or database instance. `useSingle` is only applicable to the MongoDB backend.
+All backends except Memory require driver or database instance.

 __Arguments__